codersclub/DRKB/ide/compiler/exe_pack/index.md

 The options that are going to singificantly reduce your file size are

-\"Include TD32 debug info\" and \"Build with runtime packages\".
+"Include TD32 debug info" and "Build with runtime packages".
 If you are

 shipping commercial applications, you usually don\'t need the debug info